metaknowledge/blog/posts/PirateSoftware the is summation of the internet.md

-# PirateSoftware is summation of the internet
+# PirateSoftware the is summation of the internet

 2024-30-7